aryang117/colorApp/README.md

  - Themeing (dark / light theme based on user's perferences)
  - BLoC
  - Custom Widgets (Modifying already existing material widgets - Modified the default slider's thumb from a circular thumb to a Rounded-Rectangular thumb)
- - 3rd Party Dependencies (like Persistent Nav Bar, Google Fonts) As I continue to work on this project, I hope I can learn a lot more new things
+ - 3rd Party Dependencies (like Persistent Nav Bar, Google Fonts).

+ As I continue to work on this project, I will keep learning new things.